Qhapaq Ñan TREKKIng Itinerary

 Trek with llamas; camp under star-laden skies; explore little-visited ruins; meet locals.

-Begins and ends in Huaraz, hiking through Cordillera Blanca for five days.
+Begins and ends in Huaraz, hiking through Cordillera Blanca for five or six days.

 Overview